Inuvialuit/data-catalogue-theme/README.md

-# Data Catalogue Theme
+# Data Catalog Theme

-A hugo theme for data catalogues.
+A hugo theme for data catalogs.

 ## Installation